A Cactus and Succulent Lover's Dream

 WITH PROPER CARE YOU WILL BE GREATLY REWARDED!

 Because there are so many succulents and cactus, you should know something about them before you shop for plants.
-Study photographs and information in books and online, then decide which plants you want.

 LIGHT REQUIREMENTS:

 Good light is essential for the best growth of succulents and cactus; therefore it is wise to select plants according to your window space and available natural light.
 Choose those kinds that can be expected to succeed in the environments you can provide.
 Although optimum conditions are always desirable, some plants will adjust to less-than-favorable environments.
 In such situations your plants will not grow as well or bloom as profusely as you might like, but they will survive.
 Light affects the color of foliage and the formation of flower buds.
 In sun, leaves have strong color and there is abundant bloom; in dimmer light, plants are somewhat less colorful and flowering may be sparse, if at all.
 Turn potted plants occasionally so that light reaches all parts of the foliage evenly.
 The exception to this is plants that are ready to bloom: Do not move them, as the change in light can cause buds to drop.
-Jungle cacti, such as the Christmas cactus or Epiphytic cacti, don’t need quite as much sun.
-They’re accustomed to growing under trees or in tree canopies.
+Jungle cacti, such as the Christmas cactus or Epiphytic cacti, don't need quite as much sun.
+They are accustomed to growing under trees or in tree canopies.
 If cactus or succulent's new growth looks spindly, thin, or misshapen, then it most definitely needs more light.

 PLANTING OR REPOTTING: